 - 100% covered health insurance with a good provider.
 5 points

 - The ability to work remote either full-time or part-time.
-4 points for fulltime.
-2 points for part time.
+1 point per day in a week.
+Full-time remote work automatically adds 22 points from the culture section and 2 points for the well-stocked kitchen.

 - Recurring Bonus: 4 points

-- A well stocked kitchen full of coffee, tea, and snacks.
-3 points
+- A well-stocked kitchen full of coffee, tea, and snacks.
+1 point for each for a total of 2 points

 - The ability to move horizontally or vertically throughout the company.
 3 points